-- Your scholar can engage in research or program objectives at least 30 hours per week.
+- Your scholar can engage in research or program objectives for least 30 hours per week.

-- Your scholar’s research or program objectives can be conducted in-person at least partially.
+- Your scholar’s research or program objectives can be conducted in-person, at least partially.
 Scholars cannot travel to the U.S. to begin a J-1 program that will be completely remote.
-This is based on the latest guidance from the U.S. Department of State (DOS) from June 25, 2020 that says sponsors must meet formal in-person requirements before hosting new participants.

-- If your scholar is coming from a travel restricted country with an exception (Schengen Area, Ireland, UK), they have first obtained a national interest exemption waiver from their local consulate or embassy.
-You can read our travel restrictions webpage for more information.
+- If your scholar is coming from a travel restricted country, they have first obtained a national interest exemption waiver from their local consulate or embassy.
+You can read OIS’ travel restrictions webpage for more information.

 Yes, we will gladly accept digital signatures in lieu of an ink signature on our forms.

 OIS will email the department a copy when the DS-2019 is ready and will ask for a FedEx label to ship the original to the scholar.